troessner/articles/lessons-learned-from-some-of-the-best-ruby-codesbases-part-3.md

 Now things should start to make sense:

 - We check if the object in question does support `freeze`, and if it does, we'll freeze it.
-- That is basically this part in my very first example
+- This covers the first part in my very first example

 ```Ruby
 IceNine.deep_freeze hash_2